Kumaraswamy meets D K Shivakumar in Tihar Jail

 Reportedly, Congress interim president Sonia Gandhi is expected to meet incarcerated former minister D K Shivakumar in Tihar Jail today, sending out a clear message that the party is fully backing its Vokkaliga strongman from Karnataka.

-Earlier, Senior Congress leaders Ahmed Patel and Anand Sharma had met DK Shivakumar.
+Earlier, senior Congress leaders Ahmed Patel and Anand Sharma had met D K Shivakumar.

-Shivakumar, a seven-time MLA in Karnataka, was arrested by the Enforcement Directorate (ED) on September 3 for the alleged offence under the Prevention of Money Laundering Act (PMLA).
+Shivakumar, a seven-time MLA in Karnataka, was arrested by the ED on September 3 for the alleged offence under the Prevention of Money Laundering Act (PMLA).

-Shivakumar's brother DK Suresh and daughter Aishwarya have also been questioned by the ED.
+Shivakumar's brother D K Suresh and daughter Aishwarya have also been questioned by the ED.
 The agency has also summoned Congress leader's mother and wife, apart from questioning other party leaders like MLA Laxmi Hebbalkar in the money-laundering case.

 ED grills Co-operative Bank chief after Delhi court dismisses DK Shivakumar's bail plea